AMDA Student Portal

 Conservatory Certificate Programs

 .
-LA campus's "Course Outlines" for each semester and program (Dance Theatre Conservatory Program, Professional Training: The Integrated Program, Professional Training: The Studio Program) are available on the student's Portal under the Academic Forms section.
+LA campus's "Course Outlines" for each term and program (Dance Theatre Conservatory Program, Professional Training: The Integrated Program, Professional Training: The Studio Program) are available on the student's Portal under the Academic Forms section.

 BFA Registration Information

-Prior to registering for the next semester’s elective courses, students are required to ensure they have read all of the information contained in the BFA Registration/Course Outlines PDF document uploaded and available on the student Portal under the "Academic Forms" section.
+Prior to registering for the next term’s elective courses, students are required to ensure they have read all of the information contained in the BFA Registration/Course Outlines PDF document uploaded and available on the student Portal under the "Academic Forms" section.
 Registration is on a first-come, first-served basis in which students self-register.

 Registration is on a first-come, first-served; based on the order in which students self-register.
 When the maximum amount of students have registered for a course (or if a course results in cancellation), students will need to select an alternate course.